 Great Park Sports Complex: Volleyball

-Sand volleyball lessons are now offered for children ages 6-14.
+Sand volleyball lessons are now offered for children ages 9-14.
 Classes include instruction on technique, drills and plenty of game play.
 Adults 18 and older can also join a league to enjoy some under-the-lights competition on the courts.

 Volleyball courts at the Sports Complex include a championship court with seating for 178 spectators surrounding a sand court, and four additional lighted sand courts.